shopware5/shopware/UPGRADE-5.7.md

 ### Additions

+* Added missing dependency `doctrine/annotations`, which was an indirect dependency before

 ### Changes

+* Updated `doctrine/common` to version 3.3.0
+* Updated `doctrine/dbal` to version 2.13.8
+* Updated `doctrine/persistence` to version 2.5.1
 * Updated `elasticsearch/elasticsearch` to version 7.17.0
 * Updated `phpunit/phpunit` to version 9.5.20
 * Updated `symfony/browser-kit` to version 4.4.37